santosd/Hackday-Character-Controls-Lua/README.md

 * I was able to get the rotation on the character by using the `stingray.Unit.set_axis` this was a way to avoid using quaternion as it automatically converts to a quaternion for you.

 I feel that I am about half way through when it comes to getting the collisions to work.
 At this point I know that the collisions are working with the mover, I just need the mover to move my unit.
+Until next hackday...